canarybit/cc-docs/docs/inspector.md

 ## Prerequisites

 - A [CanaryBit account](https://demo.confidentialcloud.io/signup).
-- If you are using automatic deployments with [CC Tower](tower.md), install [Terraform]() or [OpenTofu]().
+- If you are using automatic deployments with [Tower](tower.md), install [Terraform]() or [OpenTofu]().

 ## Confidential VMs

-There are multiple ways to verify Confidential VMs using CC Inspector:
+There are multiple ways to verify Confidential VMs using Inspector:

-1. Automatically with [CC Tower](tower.md) at deployment time
+1. Automatically with [Tower](tower.md) at deployment time
 2. Manually via the Public Cloud Provider Dashboard/CLI at deployment time
 3. On already existing Confidential VMs

-### 1. CC Tower - Automatic
+### 1. Tower - Automatic

-A Confidential VM is **deployed & attested** using the Terraform/OpenTofu templates provided by the [CC Tower](./tower.md) service.
+A Confidential VM is **deployed & attested** using the Terraform/OpenTofu templates provided by the [Tower](./tower.md) service.

 ### 2. Via the CSP Dashboard/CLI - Manual

 A Confidential VM is deployed following the steps defined by the Public Cloud provider (e.g. [Azure](https://learn.microsoft.com/en-us/azure/confidential-computing/quick-create-confidential-vm-portal), [AWS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/sev-snp.html), [GCP](https://cloud.google.com/confidential-computing/confidential-vm/docs/create-a-confidential-vm-instance))

-Before launch, the Confidential VM is instructed to perform the following additional steps to enable CC Inspector Remote Attestation:
+Before launch, the Confidential VM is instructed to perform the following additional steps to enable Inspector Remote Attestation:

 1. Perform [user authentication]() towards CanaryBit's Identity Service Provider (IdP)